chrbeckm/tu-do-ex-sheets/README.md

 # tu-do-ex-sheets
-Template for excercise sheets in LaTeX with xsim.
+Template for exercise sheets in LaTeX with xsim.
 And a little bit TU-green.

 ## References:
 - https://github.com/MaxNoe/exsheets_template